Astiarr/Dicee-Game-exercice/README.md

 - The Math.random() method ;
 - Understanding of the difference between objects properties and methods ;
 - The selection of HTML elements with Javascript ;
-- Use of the theory of the Separation of concerns.
+- Use of the theory of the Separation of concerns (classList add, remove and toggle).